 Last Updated: April, 2015

 The RCL site was a former gravel pit that was owned by a private party who leased the land to the Speed Queen Corporation in 1967 for the purpose of landfilling.
 The City of Ripon began leasing the property in 1968 for the disposal of wastes, and in 1969, it was issued a license to operate the landfill.
 Later, the Town of Ripon joined with the City of Ripon in operating the landfill.
 The landfill was operated until 1983 and accepted municipal, commercial, and industrial solid wastes for disposal.

-In 1984, a residential well located 500 feet south of the site was found to be contaminated with substances derived from the landfill.
-The well was then abandoned.
-The landfill area was capped with clay in 1985, vegetation was established, and a gas venting system was placed along the western edge of the landfill.
-In 1992, a group of potentially responsible parties (PRPs) signed a contract with the Wisconsin Department of Natural Resources (WDNR) to complete a full remedial investigation (RI) and feasibility study (FS) at the site and to implement a source control remedy.
+In 1984, a residential well located 500 feet south of the site was found to be contaminated with substances from the landfill.
+The well was abandoned.
+In 1985, the landfill area was capped with clay, vegetation was established, and a gas venting system was placed along the western edge of the landfill.
+In 1992, a group of potentially responsible parties (PRPs) signed an agreement with the Wisconsin Department of Natural Resources (WDNR) to complete a full remedial investigation (RI) and feasibility study (FS) at the site and to implement a source control remedy.

-In 2006, the City of Ripon had an estimated population of about 7,300 people and the Town of Ripon had an estimated population of about 1,400 people.
+According to the 2010 census, the City of Ripon had an estimated population of about 7,733 people.
 Ripon obtains its drinking water from an area groundwater aquifer.
 One of the city's municipal wells is located 3,700 feet southeast of the landfill.

 Site ResponsibilityThe RCL site is being addressed through federal, state, and potentially responsible party (PRP) actions.